Congenital Conditions Screened for in Pregnancy

 Please follow the links below if you would like more information on birth defects and screening in pregnancy.

 Birth Defects with normal chromosomes Most birth defects are sporadic types of birth defects that can involve any organ system: for example, the brain, spine, face, heart, kidneys, extremities, lungs or gastrointestinal tract.
 These may be either major or minor.
 In most cases, the cause of the defect cannot be identified and is not linked to abnormality in the chromosomes: it simply reflects the complexity of development from a single cell to a fully functioning person.
 Sometimes multiple anomalies may be present and fit the description of a "syndrome".
-A syndrome is a recognized pattern of birth defects.
+A syndrome is a recognised pattern of birth defects.

 A detailed fetal ultrasound scan, when performed by skilled personnel, can detect the vast majority of major birth defects.
 For example, high quality ultrasound can detect nearly all open spinal defects so a normal result virtually eliminates the possibility of a significant spinal defect.
 While major anomalies involving other organ systems can also generally be identified, some minor defects may remain undetected and certain types of anomalies can never be detected before birth.